boltlabs-inc/key-mgmt-spec/systems-architecture.md

         1. Registration sessions have no requirement for authentication of the asset owner, although future versions of this project may provide this as an optional feature for the Service Provider.
         1. Registration sessions MUST authenticate the key server to the local client.
         1. Registration sessions MUST provide confidentiality and integrity.
-    1. A _request session_: This type of session is opened when an asset owner who has previously registered with the system sends a request for the key sever to perform an operation on a secret (i.e., store, retrieve, audit).
+    1. A _request session_: This type of session is opened when an asset owner who has previously registered with the system sends a request for the key sever to perform an operation on a secret (i.e., store, retrieve, audit, import, export).
         1. Request sessions MUST provide mutual entity authentication.
         1. Request sessions MUST provide confidentiality and integrity.